warisjameel/javascript-waris/README.md

 # javascript-waris
-A code repo for js seris
+A code repo for js series